-A designated safeguarding lead, in the capacity as Designated Teacher for Looked After Children, or another member of staff appointed to this role, will oversee LAC and PLAC children as well as the LAC or PLAC child's class teacher to ensure a personal education plan (PEP) is in place for them.
-The DSL should therefore have details of the child's social worker and the local authority Personal Advisor appointed to guide and support the care leaver and should liaise with them as necessary regarding any issues of concern affecting the care leaver.
+The DSL, in their capacity as Designated Teacher for Looked After Children, will oversee LAC and PLAC children as well as the LAC or PLAC child's class teacher to ensure a personal education plan (PEP) is in place for them.
+The DSL should therefore have details of the child's social worker and the Local Authority Personal Advisor appointed to guide and support the care leaver and should liaise with them as necessary regarding any issues of concern affecting the care leaver.